Spatial-then-Temporal Self-Supervised Learning for Video Correspondence: Method

 \subsection{Temporal Feature Learning}

-We then perform temporal feature learning right after spatial feature learning.
-Temporal feature learning aims to learn the fine-grained correspondence between video frames.
-Recently, a few studies~\cite{lai2020mast, vondrick2018tracking} introduce a reconstruction-based correspondence learning scheme, where each query pixel in the target frame can be reconstructed by leveraging the information of adjacent reference frames with a limited range.
-More specifically, the target and reference frame $I_{t}, I_r$ are projected into a fine-grained pixel embedding space.
-We denoted these embedding as $F_t,F_{r} \in \mathbb{R}^{hw \times d}$.
-For each query pixel $i$ in $I_{t}$, we can calculate the local correlation $c_{i,j}$ w.r.t. the reference frame in a local range~(see the upper right of Figure \ref{fig:framework}):
+Temporal feature learning aims to learn temporally repetitive features between video frames, which is closely related to the recent studies of motion estimation~\cite{teed2020raft,dosovitskiy2015flownet,liu2019ddflow}.
+Based on the temporal consistency assumption~\cite{black1993framework}, the pixel repetition encourages the studies in~\cite{wang2019learning, meister2018unflow, lai2020mast,liu2019ddflow} to learn the video correspondence by reconstructive learning, where each query pixel in the target frame can be reconstructed by leveraging the information of adjacent reference frames with a limited range.
+More specifically, the target and reference frame $I_{t}, I_r \in \mathbb{R}^{H \times W \times 3}$ are projected into a pyramid pixel embedding space by the encoder $\phi$.
+We denote these embeddings as $F^l_t,F^l_{r} \in \mathbb{R}^{h^l w^l \times d^l}$, where $l \in \{0, 1, \ldots, N \}$ is the index of each pyramid level and the bigger number represents the coarser pyramid level.
+The $s^l$ denotes the stride up to each pyramid level and $h^l = H/s^l, w^l = W/s^l$.
+From this point of view, each feature point is aligned with the center pixel of strided convolution layers~\cite{lai2020mast} and we can sample it to get the aligned target and reference frame $\hat{I}^l_{t}, \hat{I}^l_r \in \mathbb{R}^{h^lw^l \times 3}$.
+For each query pixel $i$ in $\hat{I}^l_{t}$ at the pyramid level $l$, we can calculate the local correlation~\cite{lai2019self} $c^l(i,j)$ w.r.t. each key pixel $j$ in the reference frame within a local window centered at $i$, considering the nature of temporal coherence in the video: